+Zones

+Activity Centre Commercial 1 Commercial 2

+Common purpose

+To implement the State Planning Policy Framework and the Local Planning Policy Framework, including the Municipal Strategic Statement and local planning policies.

+Other purposes

-Zones Activity Centre Commercial 1 Commercial 2 Common purpose To implement the State Planning Policy Framev Municipal Strategic Statement and local planni ÷ 1 Framework, including the Other purposes To encourage a mixture of uses and the intensive development of the activity centre: As a focus for business, shopping, working, housing, leisure, transport and community facilities.
-To support sustainable urban outcomes that maximise the use of infrastructure and public transport.
-To deliver a diversity of housing at higher densities to make optimum use of the facilities and services.
-To create vibrant mixed use commercial centres for retail, office, business, entertainment and community uses.
-To provide for residential uses at densities complementary to the role and scale of the commercial centre.
-To encourage commercial areas for offices, appropriate manufacturing and industries, bulky good retailing, other retail uses, and associated business and commercial services.
-To ensure that uses do not affect the safety and amenity of adjacent, more sensitive uses.
-To create through good urban design an attractive, pleasant, walkable, safe and stimulating environment.
-To facilitate use and development of land in accordance with the Development Framework for the activity centre.
+- To encourage a mixture of uses and the intensive development of the activity centre: - As a focus for business, shopping, working, housing, leisure, transport and community facilities. - To support sustainable urban outcomes that maximise the use of infrastructure and public transport. - To deliver a diversity of housing at higher densities to make optimum use of the facilities and services. - To create through good urban design an attractive, pleasant, walkable, safe and stimulating environment. - To facilitate use and development of land in accordance with the Development Framework for the activity centre.

+- To create vibrant mixed use commercial centres for retail, office, business, entertainment and community uses. - To provide for residential uses at densities complementary to the role and scale of the commercial centre. - To encourage commercial areas for offices, appropriate manufacturing and industries, bulky goods retailing, other retail uses, and associated business and commercial services. - To ensure that uses do not affect the safety and amenity of adjacent, more sensitive uses.